Rush Limbaugh, the cutting edge of societal evolution.

 I'm just still playing off the New York Times image of him.

-Uh so yeah, you're the bed and breakfast owner.
+So, yeah, you're the bed and breakfast owner.

 Right, right.

-And I I should have thanked you before too, that you really inspired my husband and I to do the bed and breakfast, and you're on all our clock radios in the B and B and um so they can So it's working out well for you.
+And I should have thanked you before, too, that you really inspired my husband and I to do the bed and breakfast.

 Oh, it's working out very well.

-Very well because we followed your advice.
+Very well, because we followed your advice.

-Well, it sounds like you're enjoying it too, which is key.
+Well, it sounds like you're enjoying it, too, which is key.

 Exactly.

-And um but I was calling today because I did not want you to think you were wrong.
+But I was calling today because I did not want you to think you were wrong.

 You are not wrong.

-Um it depends on how you look at it.
+It depends on how you look at it.

 Exactly.

-Sometimes it's a stolen social security number.
+Because sometimes it's a stolen Social Security number.

-Hiring illegals who uh have made themselves look legal by virtue of stealing is social security.
+So you're saying sometimes employers get fooled hiring illegals who have made themselves look legal by virtue of stealing a Social Security company.

 Exactly.

-Well, years ago, for years and years and years, the Social Security Administration would send the employer a notice that said this n number does not match up with this name or this digit.
+Well, years ago, for years and years and years, the Social Security Administration would send the employer a notice that said this number does not match up with this name or this digit.

-You may have a digit off or whatever, and the employer would go back and verify things.
+And the employer would go back and verify things.

 And somewhere along the line, I believe it was the Clinton administration, that stopped.